ology/techn.ology.net/blog/2020/12/06/making-a-statocles-plugin/index.markdown

         });
     }

+(So I *actually* had the meat of the code *in* the `register` method.
+But I discovered that this did not let me test that the thing was working!
+So I broke-out the `audio_tag` method and added it to the [test](https://metacpan.org/source/GENE/Statocles-Plugin-AudioTag-0.0200/t%2F01-methods.t).
+Yay!)

 And that's it!
 Now instead of an ugly `<a href="...">...</a>` link to an audio clip, now I have this:

 [chordal-04.mp3](/2020/11/23/generating-musical-phrases-round-ii/chordal-04.mp3)